akshay24anil/Tagpro-Flair-Utility/README.md

 ```

 ## Output
 One result of running the script is an image called ```output.png```.
-As of the last time the script was run, it will look like like this:
+As of the last time the script was run, it will look like this:

 ![Screenshot of homepage](./output.png)

 The JSON file ```colorPairs.json``` is formatted as such: